JoinColony/purser/docs/wallet-object.md

 This is a `getter` that returns a `Promise`.
 Upon resolving, the promise returns the public key for the current address, in `String` form.

 This is useful for cases where you want to prove the wallet's identity without exposing any private and dangerous information _(Eg: `privateKey`, `mnemonic`...)_.

+_**Note:** The [Metamask Wallet](api-metamask.md) does not provide native access to the public key.
+But we can recover it from a signed message.
+So in order to access it, you will first have to sign a message (string provided), and than you'll have access to it.
+It will also be saved locally for future references (current selected address only), so that if you have to use it again, you won't have re-sign the message._

 **Usage:**
 ```js